LoreviQ/oliver.tj/app/content/blog/IdentifyHackathonWinner.md

 title: Building IDentify - A Prize Winning Solana Wallet Network Explorer
 date: 2024-11-23
 tags: [python, crypto, data analysis, hackathon]
 excerpt: IDentify is a prize winning tool that visualizes connections between Solana wallets by analyzing their on-chain interactions.
-The project won a $500 prize and helped address a crucial challenge in blockchain transparency.
+The project won a $500 prize and helps address a crucial challenge in blockchain transparency.
 ---

 I recently participated in a [Web3 AI London Hackathon](https://earn.superteam.fun/listings/bounty/web3-ai-summit-code-leverage-ai-to-build-on-solana/), where I built IDentify - a tool that visualizes connections between Solana wallets by analyzing their on-chain interactions.
 The project won a $500 prize and helped address a crucial challenge in blockchain transparency.